 Fight for your rights.
 Call the Law Offices of Elliott N. Kanter for a no-cost, no-obligation consultation.

-SAN DIEGO CAR ACCIDENT ATTORNEY ADVISES THAT YOU GET FAMILIAR WITH YOUR INSURANCE COVERAGE
+GET FAMILIAR WITH YOUR INSURANCE COVERAGE

 If you’ve already purchased auto insurance coverage in California, you were offered uninsured motorist coverage.
 Did you take it?
 Not sure?
 Go check your insurance policy and become familiar with it.
 You may have also purchased underinsured motorist coverage.
 It’s important that you know what is included in your insurance policy.